Skip to content

 Common types of intimacy include:

-• Sexual Intimacy: What is usually implied by the term is the connection gained through sharing the sexual experience with another.
+• Sexual Intimacy: What is usually implied by the term sexual intimacy is the connection gained through sharing the sexual experience with another.
 These two words may not belong together, however, as sex is not always intimate, even in committed relationships.

 • Spiritual Intimacy: Obtained from expressing higher-order values and ideas, such as those related to religion, mindfulness, growth, and existential meaning.
 There is usually some cohesion on these topics at the outset of a relationship.